Grhead/CafeSolution/README.md

 ## CafeSolution
-Desktop Application created on the Avalonia framework
+Desktop Application created on the Windows Presentation Foundation